 The next morning, I ate an incredible amount of breakfast and then headed back outside to go and explore the Marina Cliffs.
 I decided to first make my way to the Brighton Palace Pier and then go to the left and simply follow the beach until I’m there.
 That was easier said then done.
 I found out that it is incredibly difficult to walk on the pebbles and at some places you cannot walk over the beach, forcing you to move around obstacles and getting lost.
 Okay, no it is quite difficult to get lost, seeing as the beach is basically a means of navigation, but I found it quite difficult to make my way through some places.
 For instance, I ended up stumbling upon a shopping center and I literally could not find my way through its parking lot to get back on the beach.

-I saw some pretty cool places that morning, but I didn’t actually make it to the Marina Cliffs.
-I got stuck at a parking lot and I couldn’t figure out how to get around it.
-I was also starting to get a bit hungry, so I decided to walk all the way to the top of the parking and check out the view, see the photo below, before heading over to the supermarket to buy lunch.
+That morning, I saw some pretty cool places, but I didn’t actually make it to the Marina Cliffs.
+Unfortunately, I got stuck at a parking lot and I couldn’t figure out how to get around it.
+My belly was also starting to get a bit hungry, so I decided to walk all the way to the top of the parking and check out the view, see the photo below.
+This helped me find a supermarket where I went to buy lunch.
 I ate my lunch while reading my book and sitting on a bench overlooking the sea.
 What a wonderful day.